madpoet/nws_api/examples/README.md

 It returns any current weather alert for that area and displays it.

 ## cTemp2.py
 This is an example of querying the National Weather Service Forecast API for the current temperature.
-Because a new observation forecast record can have a null temperature, the code includes a way of retrieving the last empty temp field.
+Because a new observation forecast value can be null, the code includes a way of retrieving the last empty temp field.

 It also retrieves the complete observation record associated that timestamp.
 This code could bne massively streamlined, but is presented as a sort of scratch pad to explore some of the data.